TomasHubelbauer/webrtc-airdrop/README.md

 The URL JSON payload is Base64 encoded, because Firefox fails to load the Share menu providers if the URL is not encoded this way.

+## To-Do

+### Add a connection state indicator to tell when offline and when back online

+The connection might drop and recover, it would be good to see this shown in the UI.